House of One: What is driving Europe’s newest interfaith project?

 The project is not intended to create watered-down versions of each faith; nor is it supposed to conclude that all three religions are necessarily worshipping the same deity.
 Rather, believers will grow in knowledge and respect of other faiths.
 “The people there will remain true to their own faith, live by its strength and enter into peace-loving conversation with one another,” says Gregor Hohberg.

 The building’s architecture reflects this vision.
-Three separate prayer spaces are connected by a central meeting space where people of any faith and none can meet together to commune, share stories, and, if appropriate, to pray.
+Three separate prayer spaces are connected by a central meeting space where people of any faith and none can meet together to commune, share stories, and, if appropriate, pray.
 The three equal faiths, each maintaining its own integrity and distinctiveness, are united in their openness to learn from and engage with the other faiths.

 The building is situated on the site of a 13th-century church, which was badly damaged during the Second World War and demolished under communist rule in 1964.
 A place of peace and mutual respect between peoples will grow out of a place bearing the scars of war and ideological intolerance.

 Berlin also holds particular significance as a city from which extreme hatred against a religious group emerged and was propagated.
 Rabbi Tovia speaks movingly about how Berlin is for him both the ‘city of wounds’ and the ‘city of wonders’.
 It was the heart of the Nazi machine that exterminated 6 million Jews, LGBT people, and others considered enemies of the state.
-However, in the House of One we now see the healing of these wounds emerging from the same place.
+However, in the House of One, we now see the healing of these wounds emerging from the same place.
 The three religions that shaped the course of European civilisation are now united around their shared identity as people of faith.

 The reappearance of fighting between Israel and Hamas in May 2021 sparked a wave of anti-Israel protests across Europe, including Germany.
-So shocking was this resurgence of anti-Semitism within living memory of the Nazi regime that German authorities banned the Hamas flag out of solidarity with its Jewish citizens.
+So shocking was this resurgence of antisemitism within living memory of the Nazi regime that German authorities banned the Hamas flag out of solidarity with its Jewish citizens.

-This venture comes at a time of widespread islamophobia across Europe.
+This venture comes at a time of widespread Islamophobia across Europe.
 A 2019 poll found that over 50% of Germans consider Islam to be a ‘threat’, which is consistent with data from the previous decade.
-Legitimate criticism of aspects of Islam that seem to undermine gender equality, democracy, or LGBTQ rights, often collapses into discrimination of Muslims, or even hate crimes.
+Legitimate criticism of aspects of Islam that seem to undermine gender equality, democracy, or LGBTQ rights, often collapses into discrimination against Muslims, or even hate crimes.
 The House of One will be the first mosque located in the centre of Berlin.

 With this backdrop of growing intolerance, it is no wonder that education is a priority for the House of One.
 Even though the building will not be finished until 2026, the project is already engaging with schools across the country, asking students to reflect on the theme of ‘tolerance’.
 The team of educators brings a range of skills including mediation, therapy, and ‘democracy and peace education’.
 The team hopes to work with communities, schools, and faith groups to increase mutual understanding and open-mindedness, which is the key to enriching encounters with people of other faiths.